stolostron/console/frontend/PLUGIN.md

 The console will be running at localhost:9000.

-Bridge variables can also be passes in as environment variables
+Bridge variables can also be passed in as environment variables

 ```
 BRIDGE_PLUGIN_PROXY='{"services":[{"consoleAPIPath":"/api/proxy/plugin/mce/console/","endpoint":"https://localhost:4000","authorize":true},{"consoleAPIPath":"/api/proxy/plugin/acm/console/","endpoint":"https://localhost:4000","authorize":true}]}'